1. The Association shall be known as the Universities Association for Lifelong Learning.

 4. The Association shall ensure that its objects and activities remain wholly and exclusively charitable.

 5. Institutional Membership of the Association shall be open to any institution which provides higher education in the United Kingdom.
 International Membership shall be open to Universities outside the United Kingdom.
-Associate Membership shall be open to Professional and Statutory Bodies.
-Individual Membership shall be open to any member of academic or academic related staff who has been employed in an institution in full membership of UALL.
+Associate Membership shall be open to other education providers, organisations, institutions, professional or statutory bodies with an interest in the Association's objects and functions as defined in paragraphs 2 and 3.
+Students membership shall be open to registered student members of any institution.
+Individual Membership shall be open to anyone who can demonstrate interest in and engagement with the Association's objects and functions.
 All applications for Institutional, Associate, Individual and International Membership shall be considered by the Executive Committee and ratified by Council and shall be subject to the Bye-Laws.
 Each Institutional Member may appoint to the Council of the Association up to two representatives who will normally be responsible for lifelong learning.
 Each Associate Member may appoint to the Council one representative.
 International and Individual Membership shall normally attract no formal representation.

 6. Honorary Membership of UALL may be conferred upon individuals by resolution at an Annual General Meeting and shall be subject to the Bye-Laws.
 Honorary Membership shall normally attract no formal representation or voting powers.